nithish96/nithish96.github.io/_posts/2019-10-25-faceboxes.md

 		<p>
 			<ol>
 				<li>Anchors are associated with the last convolutional layers which are weak to handle variance in different scale images.</li>
-				<li>Anchor associated layers have a single receptive field that cannot mactch the different sizes of image in image.</li>
+				<li>Anchor associated layers have a single receptive field that cannot match the different sizes of objects in an image.</li>
 			</ol>
 		</p>
 		<p>